Leaving a Toxic Job: What to Look For and How to Take Control

 From the inside, toxic work environments rarely realize that they are toxic.

 There is a pervasive message that “everything is fine” or, worse, that you are the problem.
+From bad managers to unreasonable or unclear expectations, there are a lot of crappy companies out there.

 If you haven’t made a change yet but are thinking about it, there are ways you can reduce the stress of a job change.
 Even if you’ve already left your crappy job, you should always be thinking about the next time you may want to make a move.

-Recognize that your work culture is bad
+Recognize that your workplace is toxic

 People rarely leave jobs they love (unless some amazing opportunity presents itself).
 They leave because they’re frustrated with some aspect of the job and look for something better.